idvorkin/idvorkin.github.io/_d/manager_question_deep_dive.md

 ## Process and Mechanism

-### Notes
+### Process Playbook
+* Turn input into outputs

+* How to measure success of the process, what will you inspect, when will you adjust,
+* Who is the owner?
+* What other process is this similar to, can we co-alsce with something else?
+* How will you get buy in
+* How to get team to accept
+* (Bright spot, then land and expand)

+#### Process Anti-Patterns:
+* TODO: Invert this*
+* Disenfrancing ownership
     * Nothing more powerful then a motivated engineer, don’t let process take that away.

+* Having humans do what computers can do
+    * Only have so much "process execution budget" don't waste it
+        * Use auto style for code review styles
+        * Gather data from bug systems instead of having humans do it.
+        * Automated tests vs human execution
+        * Multiple copies of the same data

 * Free up developers to not solve known issues - freedom for more stuff
-* Push as much down to tech as possible (style cop, auto testing, static typing)
-* Coalsce as much as possible.
-* Turn input  into outputs (with audit) need to iterate over
 * Someone **owns** a process for a quarter so they can own it and make it better.

 ### What kind of process have you followed in the past and what has worked well for you?

-* Standard Agile Process - High Owner
+Process per "output desired"

+#### Design+ Arch Reviews: Minimal rework, high quality assets

+* Ensure that tech assets are high quality and require minimal re-work.
+* Ensure team gets cross trained.
+* Catch stuff as early as possible
+* Get developers used to being on the whiteboard
+* Really a preview, not a review.

+#### Team gelling

+* Team meetings,
+    * Focus on reflection.
+    * Focus on what ever is the "mood" of the team.
+    * Reflect as people.
+    * Someone talks about themselves every time (5m)
+* Team lunches.
+    * Eat lunch together even if on laptop
+    * Share your stuff
+    * Have a room booked, and encourage it to happen.

+* Include PM and other functions in team meeting.
+* Keep calling out peoples strengths (team will copy)

+#### Engineering/Operational Excellence

+* I”m on all the pages
+* For all customer impacting event, review w/Customer Impact, root cause understood, and committment when to address.
+* Testing systems.
-* Get a
+* Deep dive to do a check-in
+* Do it all myself to see what's broken and understand where to invest.

+#### Strategic group alignment

 * Retrospectives
-* Team meetings
-* Operations Meetings
-    * I”m on all the pages
 * PM alignment critical
     * Daily interactions
     * Drag PM desk close to mine
 * Leadership weekly priority
     * Are we in sync with PM, and
-* Design Reviews
-    * Catch stuff as early as possible
-    * Talk on the whiteboard
-    * Team knowledge sessions
-* Team having lunch together and becoming friends
-    * Eat lunch together even if on laptop
-    * Share your stuff
 * Internal Project Status Meeting
     * Everyone knows what is going on, and can audit and help it track.